erangalds/t-python-asynchronous-programming/02-multithreading/00-multithreading-in-python.md

 A lock is the synchronization primitive.
 It's used to protest a critical section of the code.
 This ensures that only one thread can access the critical section at a time and execute it.

 Let me now show you an example.
+Let's look at `03-locks.py`

 ```python
 import threading